What is Parallax?

 Satellites and Their Types

-Polar satellites orbit over the poles at a substantially lower altitude, around 850 miles, and at a much faster speed.
-It takes around 90 minutes for a polar satellite to complete one full orbit around the earth.
+Polar satellites orbit over the poles at a substantially lower altitude, around 850 kilometers or 525 miles, and at a much faster speed.
+It takes around 100 minutes for a polar satellite to complete one full orbit around the earth.
 As the earth turns below it, the swath of each pass covers an area just to the west of the previous pass.
 There is usually some overlap with successive passes that is dependent on latitude and the width of the swath.
 Polar regions have more frequent overlapping coverage since the orbital tracks always pass near the poles.

 By Carl Dierking